 - Optimise headings (H1-5 tags).
 This not only provides a more coherent structure visually, but it also helps search engines to understand your page.

 - Use internal links cleverly.
 Make sure you link to your other helpful, relevant pieces of content to provide depth and a wider understanding of your page.

 Adding keywords into your headings, particularly question keyword words, can help to structure your content and answer the featured snippet query more concisely.
 This is important because many featured snippets appear in this question and answer format, straight after the heading.

 Optimise your content for long-tail keywords, including keywords in question format or informational intent queries that don’t contain question words in them.
 This is SEO best practice, as long-tail keyword queries often generate higher click-through rates.
 Plus, Ahrefs found that most featured snippets show up when people search using long-tail keywords.
 Therefore, you should optimise for more niche, but still industry-related, keywords to pick your low hanging fruit.
 Additionally, long-tail keywords and questions are on the increase with the use of voice search on our new devices and so are worth targeting in your content.

-The Ahrefs study on featured snippets also discovered that once a page gets a featured snippet, it is likely to feature in a lot of similar queries, too.
-This is because Google has become increasingly better at understanding almost match keywords, semantics and entities.
-Therefore, when creating your content, you should look closely at answering Google related questions in your copy, and perhaps even targeting these as headings or subheadings.
+The Ahrefs study on Google featured snippets also discovered that once a page gets a featured snippet, it is likely to feature in a lot of similar queries, too.
+Again, this is because Google has become increasingly better at understanding almost match keywords, semantics and entities.

 This one is a bit of a bonus because it’s not essential to winning a featured snippet, but it is an SEO best practice to optimise the images you use in your copy.
 Make sure you select attention-grabbing images that are good quality and are optimised with alt text, as these may feature alongside your text in a featured snippet.